jawadsiddiqui/jawadsiddiqui/README.md

 - 💞️ collaborated in e-commerce (back-end services) for Fortune 500 companies
 - 🌱 I’m currently learning ...
-Web3.0
+- - (Using Python for Research - Harvard University)
+- - (Machine Learning with Python - freeBootcamp)

 Area of Expertise 🌱